ryantd42/NY-Legislative-Git/2023/S6852A-2023/bill.md

- temporary  increase  based  upon  a major capital improvement under this subparagraph for any order of the commissioner issued after [the  effec- tive  date  of  the  chapter  of  the laws of two thousand nineteen that amended this subparagraph] JUNE 14, 2014 shall be in  an  amount  suffi- cient to amortize the cost of the improvements pursuant to this subpara- graph  [(g)] over a twelve-year period for buildings with thirty-five or fewer units or a twelve and one-half year period for buildings with more than thirty-five units, and shall be removed from  the  legal  regulated rent  thirty years from the date the increase became effective inclusive of any increases granted by the applicable rent guidelines board.
-Tempo- rary major capital improvement increases shall be  collectible  prospec- tively on the first day of the first month beginning sixty days from the
+ temporary  increase  based  upon  a major capital improvement under this subparagraph for any order of the commissioner issued after [the  effec- tive  date  of  the  chapter  of  the laws of two thousand nineteen that amended this subparagraph] JUNE 14, 2019 shall be in  an  amount  suffi- cient to amortize the cost of the improvements pursuant to this subpara- graph  [(g)] over a twelve-year period for buildings with thirty-five or fewer units or a twelve and one-half year period for buildings with more

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07976-01-3
+  LBD07976-03-4
- S. 6852  2
+ S. 6852--A  2

- date  of  mailing  notice  of  approval to the tenant.
+ than thirty-five units, and shall be removed from  the  legal  regulated rent  thirty years from the date the increase became effective inclusive of any increases granted by the applicable rent guidelines board.
+Tempo- rary  major  capital improvement increases shall be collectible prospec- tively on the first day of the first month beginning sixty days from the date of mailing notice of approval to  the  tenant.
 Such  notice  shall disclose the total monthly increase in rent and the first month in which the  tenant would be required to pay the temporary increase.
 An approval for a temporary major capital improvement  increase  shall  not  include retroactive  payments.
 The  collection of any increase shall not exceed two percent in any year from the effective date of  the  order  granting the  increase  over  the  rent set forth in the schedule of gross rents, with collectability of any dollar excess above said  sum  to  be  spread forward  in  similar  increments and added to the rent as established or set in future years.
 Upon vacancy, the landlord may add  any  remaining balance of the temporary major capital improvement increase to the legal regulated  rent.
-NO LANDLORD SHALL DENY ACCESS TO A  PROFESSIONAL  ENGI- NEER  LICENSED  TO  PRACTICE  IN  THE  STATE OF NEW YORK OR A REGISTERED ARCHITECT LICENSED TO PRACTICE IN THE STATE OF NEW  YORK  HIRED  BY  ANY TENANT, TENANTS OR TENANT ASSOCIATION REPRESENTING TENANTS OF A MULTIPLE DWELLING  OF  SIX  UNITS  OR  MORE  FOR  THE  PURPOSE  OF  CONDUCTING AN INSPECTION OF A MAJOR CAPITAL IMPROVEMENT FOR WHICH AN  APPLICATION  FOR ADJUSTMENT  OF  MAXIMUM  RENT  HAS  BEEN FILED.
+NO LANDLORD SHALL DENY ACCESS TO A PROFESSIONAL ENGI- NEER LICENSED TO PRACTICE IN THE STATE  OF  NEW  YORK  OR  A  REGISTERED ARCHITECT  LICENSED  TO  PRACTICE  IN THE STATE OF NEW YORK HIRED BY ANY TENANT, TENANTS OR  TENANT  ASSOCIATION  REPRESENTING  TENANTS  FOR  THE PURPOSE  OF  CONDUCTING AN INSPECTION OF A MAJOR CAPITAL IMPROVEMENT FOR WHICH AN APPLICATION FOR ADJUSTMENT OF MAXIMUM RENT HAS BEEN FILED.
 SUCH INSPECTION SHALL BE CONDUCTED AFTER NOTICE TO THE  LANDLORD  AND  DURING NORMAL BUSINESS HOURS.
 SUCH TENANT MAY FILE THE REPORT OF THE INSPECTION WITH THE CITY RENT AGENCY FOR CONSIDERATION IN THE DETERMINATION OF SUCH APPLICATION.
 Notwithstanding  any  other  provision of the law, for any renewal lease commencing on or after June 14, 2019,  the  collection  of any  rent increases due to any major capital improvements approved on or after June 16, 2012 and before  June  16,  2019  shall  not  exceed  two percent  in  any  year for any tenant in occupancy on the date the major capital improvement was approved, or
   § 2.
 Paragraph 6 of subdivision c of section 26-511 of the administra-
  tive code of the city of New York, as separately amended by  section  12 of  part  K  of chapter 36 and section 28 of part Q of chapter 39 of the laws of 2019, is amended to read as follows:
-  (6)  provides  criteria whereby the commissioner may act upon applica- tions by owners for increases in  excess  of  the  level  of  fair  rent increase  established under this law provided, however, that such crite- ria shall provide (a) as to hardship applications, for  a  finding  that the level of fair rent increase is not sufficient to enable the owner to maintain  approximately  the same average annual net income (which shall be computed without regard to debt service, financing costs  or  manage- ment  fees)  for the three year period ending on or within six months of the date of an application pursuant to such criteria  as  compared  with annual  net income, which prevailed on the average over the period nine- teen hundred sixty-eight through nineteen hundred seventy,  or  for  the first three years of operation if the building was completed since nine- teen  hundred  sixty-eight  or  for the first three fiscal years after a transfer of title to a new owner provided the new owner can establish to the satisfaction of the commissioner that he or she  acquired  title  to the  building as a result of a bona fide sale of the entire building and that the new owner is unable to obtain requisite records for the  fiscal years  nineteen  hundred  sixty-eight  through  nineteen hundred seventy despite diligent efforts to obtain same from predecessors in  title  and further  provided that the new owner can provide financial data covering a minimum of six years under his or  her  continuous  and  uninterrupted operation  of  the building to meet the three year to three year compar- ative test periods herein provided; and (b) as  to  completed  building- wide  major  capital  improvements, for a finding that such improvements are deemed depreciable under the Internal Revenue Code and that the cost
+  (6) provides criteria whereby the commissioner may act  upon  applica- tions  by  owners  for  increases  in  excess  of the level of fair rent increase established under this law provided, however, that such  crite- ria  shall  provide  (a) as to hardship applications, for a finding that the level of fair rent increase is not sufficient to enable the owner to maintain approximately the same average annual net income  (which  shall be  computed  without regard to debt service, financing costs or manage- ment fees) for the three year period ending on or within six  months  of the  date  of  an application pursuant to such criteria as compared with annual net income, which prevailed on the average over the period  nine- teen  hundred  sixty-eight  through nineteen hundred seventy, or for the first three years of operation if the building was completed since nine- teen hundred sixty-eight or for the first three  fiscal  years  after  a transfer of title to a new owner provided the new owner can establish to the  satisfaction  of  the commissioner that he or she acquired title to the building as a result of a bona fide sale of the entire building  and that  the new owner is unable to obtain requisite records for the fiscal years nineteen hundred  sixty-eight  through  nineteen  hundred  seventy despite  diligent  efforts to obtain same from predecessors in title and further provided that the new owner can provide financial data  covering a  minimum  of  six  years under his or her continuous and uninterrupted
- S. 6852  3
+ S. 6852--A  3

- is to be amortized over a twelve-year period for a building  with  thir- ty-five  or  fewer housing accommodations, or a twelve and one-half-year period for a building with more than thirty-five housing accommodations, for  any  determination  issued by the division of housing and community renewal after [the effective date of the the chapter of the laws of  two
+ operation of the building to meet the three year to three  year  compar- ative  test  periods  herein provided; and (b) as to completed building- wide major capital improvements, for a finding  that  such  improvements are deemed depreciable under the Internal Revenue Code and that the cost is  to  be amortized over a twelve-year period for a building with thir- ty-five or fewer housing accommodations, or a twelve  and  one-half-year period for a building with more than thirty-five housing accommodations, for  any  determination  issued by the division of housing and community renewal after [the effective date of the the chapter of the laws of  two